StarlaneStudios/vscode-comment-anchors/README.md

 * NOTE - An important note for a specific code section
 * REVIEW - An item that needs additional review

+_(NOTE: These default tags are ultimately an example, and do not add any further functionality)_

 In order to make an anchor, simply place the tag name in a comment, with an additional anchor message behind it.
 The anchor will be automatically detected and added to the Anchor List in the activity sidebar.

 ![Preview](media/preview.gif)

 ## Anchor types

-All anchor types have their own icon, highlight color, and background color, which can be customized in the settings.
+All anchor types have their own icon, highlight color, and background color, and more, which can all be customized in the settings.
 Anchor tags can be added and removed, and can share the same icon or color.

 ![All tags](media/all-anchors.png)